Skip to main content

 Scope and Contents

-These papers document the professional lives of Elizabeth O'Brien Christitch and her daughter Annie Christitch, both writers and political activists in the early twentieth century.
+These papers document the professional lives of Elizabeth Christitch and her daughter Annie Christitch, both writers and political activists in the early twentieth century.
 Their materials include correspondence; drafts and published copies of their writing; ephemera; newspaper clippings; and photographs of their family and the International Council of Women.
 Much of the correspondence concerns the Catholic Church in Serbia, the women’s rights movement, publishing, and Annie's lecture tours.
 Publications include programs from lectures, ceremonies, and political gatherings; magazine articles; and clippings.
 A number of the articles deal with Ireland.
-Manuscripts for each writer are present; many of those by Elizabeth O'Brien Christitch are signed "Ben Hurst."
+Manuscripts for each writer are present; many of those by Elizabeth Christitch are signed "Ben Hurst."
 The bulk of the photographs are of Elizabeth, Annie, and Annie’s sister Janie.
 There are also images of the International Council of Women.
 Ephemera includes prayer cards, a Fianna Eireann membership card, and biographical information on Annie Christitch.

 Creator